Sufism in India: Influence of Islam

 Muslims entered India in 712 AD under the Arab commander Muhammad bin Qasim, by conquering the regions of Sindh and Multan.
 This historical achievement connected South Asia to the Muslim empire.
 Simultaneously, Arab Muslims were welcomed along the Hindustani (India) sea ports for trade and business ventures.
 The Muslim culture of the caliphate began to permeate through India.

 Muslims conquered Multan, the capital of Sindh, and thereby expanded the Islamic empire into India.

 This trade route linking India to the Mediterranean world and even Southeast Asia lasted peacefully until 900.
 During this period, the Abbasid Caliphate (750 – 1258) was seated in Baghdad; this city is also the birthplace of Sufism with notable figures such as Abdul Qadir Gilani, Hasan al Basri, and Rabiah.

 The mystic tradition of Islam gained significant ground spreading from Baghdad into Persia and Afghanistan to Kashmir through various invasions.
-In 901, a Turkic military leader, Sabuktigin, established an Turko-Persian Kingdom in the city of Ghaznah.
+In 901, a Turkic military leader, Sabuktigin, established a Turko-Persian kingdom in the city of Ghaznah.
 His son, Mahmud, expanded their territories into the Indian Punjab region during 1027 The resources and riches annexed from Punjab went into the Ghazni coffers to expand further into India's northwest areas.
 During the early 11th century, the Ghaznavids brought a wealth of scholars into India's borders, establishing the first Persian-inspired Muslim culture succeeding prior Arab influences.

 In 1151, another Central Asian group, called the Ghurids, overtook the lands of the Ghaznavids – who did very little to monitor their lands in India.
 Mu'izz al-Din Ghuri, a governor of Afghan origin, initiated a major invasion of India, extending the previous Ghazni territories into Delhi and Ajmer.
 By 1186, northern India was indistinguishable; a combination of Baghdad's cosmopolitan culture mixed with Persian-Turkic traditions of the Ghaznah court accelerated Sufi intellectualism in India.
 Scholars, poets, and mystics from Central Asia and Iran became integrated within India.
 By 1204, the Ghurids established rule in the following cities: Benaras (Varanasi), Kanaug, Rajasthan, and Bihar, which introduced Muslim rule into the Bengal region.

 An emphasis on translation of Arabic and Persian texts (Qu'ran, Hadith corpus, Sufi literature) into vernacular languages helped the momentum of Islamization in India.
 Particularly in rural areas, Sufis helped Islam spread generously into prior polytheistic populations.
 Subsequently, the general consensus among scholars remains that there were never any forced mass conversions recorded during this early history time period.
 Between the late 12th century and 13th century, Sufi brotherhoods became firmly consolidated in northern India.